Optimum Internet delivers faster speeds, but T-Mobile 5G Home Internet has stable prices and no extra fees.

 Customer experience

 Customer service is an area where T-Mobile is head and shoulders above Optimum.
-Optimum has a terrible reputation, and several of the customers we talked to expressed their frustration with the service.
-Optimum scored very poorly on HighSpeedInternet.com’s customer satisfaction survey and dead last in the American Customer Satisfaction Index (ACSI) amongst non-fiber providers.
+Optimum has a terrible reputation, and several customers we talked to expressed their frustration with the service.
+Optimum scored poorly on HighSpeedInternet.com’s customer satisfaction survey and dead last in the American Customer Satisfaction Index (ACSI) amongst non-fiber providers.
 Additionally, Optimum charges a service fee to send a technician to your location—$80 for a call.

 Setting up T-Mobile’s service is simple: When the gateway arrives, simply download the app and follow the on-screen instructions.
 Customers note that it was easy to get in touch with customer service when issues came up, and technical issues were resolved quickly.